 When you evaluate your exchange rate separate from returns, you are able to see what percentage of total returns are being returned because the customer got the wrong product.
 It could be the wrong size, color, or not what they were expecting.
 Regardless of the reason, they still want something from your brand, just not what they have right now.

-Exchanged orders in a time period / Total returned orders in same period
+Exchanged orders in a time period / Total returned orders in the same period

 You can use exchange rate as a health check metric and combine it with return reasons to discover where you can improve your customer experience.